 Your real-time reporting software should align with your financial goals for the future.
 Answer where you plan on securing capital in the future.
 Do you have outside investors or VC funding?
 Answering these questions will better prepare you for the types of software you need to implement in your accounting infrastructure.

 Real-time accountants have expanded their roles within the organizations they serve.
 Where their roles used to be primarily bookkeeping based, they now require more data analysis.
-Data analysis is an essential skill for accountants as they should be able to clearly depict the insight garnered from the data and communicate it to executives and throughout the entire organization.
+Data analysis is an essential skill for accountants.
+They should be able to clearly depict the insight garnered from data and communicate it to executives.

 Bottom Line: The Benefits of Real-Time Reporting and Accounting